Why a digital workplace is perfect for minimalists

 Imagine your typical run of the mill enterprise portal.
 It’s got a menu on top, then 2-4 columns that are filled with “boxes”.
 They may be called portlets, widgets or applets, but they are all essentially showing you a discreet slice of information in their prescribed location, let’s say Company News will be in the top left.
 Forever, even if there hasn’t been a news article published in 3 days.
 Even if you’ve already read all the company news.
 Even if you don’t need news right now to get your work done.
 It’s location is written into the proverbial HTML stone.

-Not so Now Assistant.
+Not so Digital Assistant.
 Its content is organized into Cards, which you can think of a little bit like Post-it notes.
 And your stack of Cards is just yours, no one else will see the same.
 And even to you it will look different all the time, as it continuously changes with your schedule, events that happen in your sources, or as you work through your Cards.
 In the spirit of minimalism, this business application shows you everything you need, and nothing that you don’t.

 2. Instead of a string of emails, you get a stream of personalized notifications

 Think of your Outlook.
 The constant source of mindless dribble from dozens of newsletters, junk mails, automated notification emails, etc. Let’s say you have received an email a news sales lead is in your CRM.
 But by the time you get to click on the link inside the email, it turns out the lead is already assigned to someone else.
 Does this sound familiar?
 Micro distractions like this cost you in productivity two or threefold: You’ve not only wasted time pursuing an email that was in fact irrelevant, but you’ve also not spent that time doing something actually productive, and you may well find it can take you several minutes to regain your concentration after; up to 23 minutes each time you're interrupted.